informalsystems/quint/doc/lang.md

 Several operators have conventional names that stem from mathematics and thus are not written as identifiers.
 For instance, you can conveniently write `1 + 3` in the infix form.
 But you cannot write `+(1, 3)` or `1.+(3)`, as that would make the parser unnecessary complex.
-You can use the mnemonic name `add` instead of `+` and thus write `iadd(1, 3)` or `1.iadd(3)`.
+You can use the mnemonic name `iadd` instead of `+` and thus write `iadd(1, 3)` or `1.iadd(3)`.
 A small number of operators are exceptional in this sense.
 We list the alternative names when introducing operators.
 We don't expect humans to write expressions like the